SoHo Weekly News: Staff

-Many SWN staff, 80 percent of whom were freelance in 1976, had notable careers before or after their association with the paper.
-The editorial team was led by founder Michael Goldstein who previously had been a successful music publicist.
-Among his clients were Jimi Hendrix, Frank Zappa, and the Grateful Dead; 17 of the acts he represented were eventually inducted into the Rock & Roll Hall of Fame.
-Gerald Marzorati, editor of SWN's Artful Dodger column, was reportedly the first journalist to write a major story about Keith Haring.
-Dramaturgy scholar Elinor Fuchs wrote for the paper as a freelancer.
-John Perreault was senior art critic from 1975 – 1982, earning a 1979 fellowship in art criticism from the National Endowment for the Arts.
-Edward Gorey wrote movie reviews under the byline Wardore Edgy; in a 1991 interview, he said that if The Village Voice was off-broadway, then SWN was off-off-broadway.
+Gerald Marzorati, SWN art editor and author of its Artful Dodger column, was reportedly the first journalist to write a major story about graphic artist Keith Haring.
+Dramaturgy scholar Elinor Fuchs contributed as a freelancer.
+John Perreault was senior art critic from 1975 to 1982, earning a 1979 fellowship in art criticism from the National Endowment for the Arts.
+Edward Gorey wrote movie reviews under the byline Wardore Edgy; in a 1991 interview, he said that if The Village Voice was Off-Broadway, then SWN was Off-Off-Broadway.
+Joan La Barbara reviewed lesser-known jazz and experimental musicians from 1974 to 1975.
+Sally Banes edited dance and performance art from 1976 to 1980.
+Banes also had a major role in a failed attempt to unionize SWN.